innovation-first/paradox-innovation/content/blogs/nyx/index.md

 ---

-{{< quote author="Jake Bengtson" source="Weighing the Open-Source, Hybrid Option for Adopting Generative AI, Harvard Business Review" url="https://www.cloudera.com/campaign/weighing-the-open-source-hybrid-option-for-adopting-generative-ai.html">}}
+{{< quote author="Jake Bengtson" source="Weighing the Open-Source, Hybrid Option for Adopting Generative AI, Harvard Business Review" url="<https://www.cloudera.com/campaign/weighing-the-open-source-hybrid-option-for-adopting-generative-ai.html">}}>
 Nearly 70% of the 11,700 professionals who responded to the survey on the Fishbowl app say they are using those AI tools without their boss’s knowledge.
 {{< /quote >}}

-A R&D team from Thales Services Numériques Nantes, (tanguy.jouannic@thalesgroup.com, pierre.doumenc@thalesgroup.com and olivier.jobert@thalesgroup.com) designed and deployed an effective coding assistant to demonstrate how even the most secured air gap development environment can benefit from a powerful and feature rich coding assistsant.
+A R&D team from our company Nantes office, (Tanguy Jouannic, Pierre Doumenc and Olivier Jobert) designed and deployed an effective coding assistant to demonstrate how even the most secured air gap development environment can benefit from a powerful and feature rich coding assistsant.

 In this blog we briefly review the importance of coding assistant, and present that new assistant called **Nyx**.